muhammadarsal/ng-select2/README.md

 ### Outputs
 * **valueChanged** `string | string[]`: Emitted when value changes in select2 drop-down

-# Demos for angular wrapper for Select2
+# Demos for Angular wrapper for Select2

 You can view a live demo [here](https://tealpartners.github.io/ng-select2)